kuperov/ptvi/README.md

 Routines for implementing VI for time series models.

-This is research code that is very unlikely to be correct.
-Don't use it.
+This is research code.
+It is likely full of glitches, bugs, and bad puns.
+If you rely on it you will probably come to regret it.
 No, really, don't use this code.
 You have been warned.